corda/samples-java/README.md

 ## Directories
 The samples are divided into 4 sections with the following desciption:

+* Accounts: These samples showcases how to utilize Corda Accounts Libray to build CorDapps which aim to have massive user volume
 * Advanced: In these samples, we demonstrate more complex and sophisticated features of Corda.
 * Basic: They demonstrate fundamental and useful techniques for CorDapp development.
 * Feature: These samples demonstrate specific Corda functionalities.